oz123/awesome-c/README.md

   graphics in your terminal.
 [Expat][11].
 * [libxmi][174] - A function library for rasterizing 2D vector
   graphics.
 [GNU GPLv3][41] or later.
+* [lightmapper][444] - A single-file library for lightmap baking, using an existing OpenGL renderer.
+Public domain.
 * [mozjpeg][200] - An improved JPEG encoder.
 [3-clause BSD][6].
 * [OpenGL][147] - The industry standard for high-performance graphics, with a native C binding.
 [Various licenses][148].